mburumaxwell/markdownlayer/packages/markdownlayer/README.md

 - Conversion of image elements from `img` to NextJS's `Image` component.
 - Relative links in markdown content.
 - Backward support for CJS by using dynamic imports.
+- Collecting images and other files from markdown/MDX/Markdoc files.

 ## Installation